 You can return to work when one of the following conditions are met:

 If you have travelled internationally or had contact with a case, you will still need to self-isolate for at least 14 days from your return to Canada or your last contact with the person with COVID-19, even with a negative test result.

 If someone has been tested more than seven days ago, and they have received a negative result, but their symptoms have not improved and / or they have new symptoms, they can be referred for testing again.
 We strongly recommend they also be reassessed by their health care provider.

-If your search shows that your results for COVID-19 are indeterminate, it may mean that the results are not completed at the lab.
+If you receive an indeterminate result, it may mean that the results are not complete at the lab.
 Continue to check back in a day or two for your results.
 You will need to continue to self-isolate and consider the above criteria before returning to work.

 If your final laboratory result is indeterminate for COVID-19, you will receive a call from the testing site to have your test repeated.